- Fee assured

 He remains active in basic and clinical research: he has recently been awarded the BSF Young Investigator Award and leads a UK-wide research consortium investigating lichenoid, scarring and alopecic disorders.
 He is also the National (UK) Chief Investigator for the ALLEGRO studies into a novel and promising class of medicines for alopecia areata.

-Dr Tziotzios teaches undergraduate and postgraduate (MSc) students and supervises PhD candidates at King’s College London, whilst is regularly invited speaker in local, regional, national and international scientific meeting
+Dr Tziotzios teaches undergraduate and postgraduate (MSc) students and co-supervises PhD candidates at King’s College London, whilst is regularly invited speaker in local, regional, national and international scientific meeting

 Areas of interest

-General medical dermatology: lichen planus and lichenoid dermatoses; eczema; psoriasis; hyperhidrosis; acne; hidradenitis suppurativa; male genital disorders; vitiligo; melasma and pigmentary disorders; rosacea; urticaria.
+General medical dermatology: lichen planus and lichenoid dermatoses; eczema; psoriasis; hyperhidrosis; acne; hidradenitis suppurativa; male genital disorders; vitiligo; melasma and pigmentary disorders; rosacea; urticaria; nail disorders.

 Benign, pre-malignant and malignant skin growths: actinic keratosis; basal cell carcinoma; melanoma; squamous cell carcinoma; seborrhoeic keratosis; mole checks; warts; skin tags; milia.

-Scalp, hair and nail disorders: frontal fibrosing alopecia; lichen planopilaris; alopecia areata; female pattern hair loss; male pattern hair loss; telogen effluvium; genetic alopecia (congenital and hair shaft disorders); nail dystrophy; scalp infections; central centrifugal cicatricial alopecia; folliculitis decalvans; discoid lupus.
+Scalp and hair disorders: frontal fibrosing alopecia; lichen planopilaris; alopecia areata; female pattern hair loss; male pattern hair loss; telogen effluvium; genetic alopecia (congenital and hair shaft disorders); scalp infections; central centrifugal cicatricial alopecia; folliculitis decalvans; discoid lupus.

 Current NHS consultant posts held

-Consultant Dermatologist & Honorary Clinical Senior Lecturer, St John's Institute of Dermatology (Guy's and St Thomas' NHS Foundation Trust & King's College London)
+Consultant Dermatologist & Senior Lecturer, St John's Institute of Dermatology (Guy's and St Thomas' NHS Foundation Trust & King's College London)

 BSF Young Investigator Award